I just saw one of the funniest things I've seen in a long time, especially at the White House.

 That's correct.

-Well, let Mirtha stand up and say, See, I told you so.
+Well, let Mirtha stand up and say, see, I told you so.

-You have heard that one of the Haditha Marines is suing him for defamation.
+Anyway, you have heard that one of the Haditha Marines is suing him for defamation.

 And I love that.